samiralam/rules-compendium/docs/phb/3-character-classes/druid.md

 ***Evergreen Wild Shape.*** Whenever you roll [Initiative](/sources/dnd/free-rules/rules-glossary#Initiative) and have no uses of Wild Shape left, you regain one expended use of it.

 ***Nature Magician.*** You can convert uses of Wild Shape into a spell slot (no action required).
 Choose a number of your unexpended uses of Wild Shape and convert them into a single spell slot, with each use contributing 2 spell levels.
 For example, if you convert two uses of Wild Shape, you produce a level 4 spell slot.
-Once you use this benefit, you can’t do so again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+Once you use this benefit, you can't do so again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).

 ***Longevity.*** The primal magic that you wield causes you to age more slowly.
 For every ten years that pass, your body ages only one year.

 ## Druid Spell List

 This section presents the Druid spell list.
-The spells are organized by spell level and then alphabetized, and each spell’s school of magic is listed.
-In the Special column, *C* means the spell requires Concentration, *R* means it’s a Ritual, and *M* means it requires a specific Material component.
+The spells are organized by spell level and then alphabetized, and each spell's school of magic is listed.
+In the Special column, *C* means the spell requires Concentration, *R* means it's a Ritual, and *M* means it requires a specific Material component.

 ### Cantrips (Level 0 Druid Spells)